 Arguments for safe spaces

 Safe spaces promote freedom of expression for marginalized groups

 The term “safe spaces” traces back to the 1960s, when activist Moira Kenney used the term in reference to Los Angeles gay bars.
 In these bars, gays could seek refuge from both systematic oppression – in the form of harsh anti-sodomy laws – and societal repression, in which gays were stigmatized and regular victims of violence.
 The term for these havens, where one could freely express personal or political preferences, was then broadly applied to other movements.
-Today’s safe spaces on university campuses carry this tradition forward, inviting students to enjoy a space where phobias and biases are checked at the door.
+Today’s safe spaces on university campuses, like cultural centers, carry this tradition forward, inviting students, especially minority students, to enjoy a space where phobias and biases are checked at the door.